Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Acknowledgements

-\emph{Acknowledgements.}--- We are grateful to M. Ugeda, M. Gastiasoro, F. Flicker, J. van Wezel and M. Watson for interesting discussions on our work.
-D.M.S. is supported by an FPU predoctoral contract from Spanish Ministerio de Ciencia, Innovación y Universidades (MCIU) No. FPU19/03195.
+We are grateful to M. Ugeda, M. Gastiasoro, F. Flicker, J. van Wezel and M. Watson for interesting discussions on our work.
+D.M.S. acknowledges support from Spanish Ministerio de Ciencia, Innovaci\'on y Universidades (MCIU) FPU fellowship No. FPU19/03195{, and from the National Science Foundation (NSF) Materials Research Science and Engineering Centers (MRSEC) program through Columbia University under the Precision-Assembled Quantum Materials (PAQM) Grant No. DMR-2011738}.
 A.G.G. acknowledges financial support from the European Research Council (ERC) Consolidator grant under grant agreement No. 101042707 (TOPOMORPH).
 J.W.F.V. was supported by the National Science Foundation (NSF) Award No. DMR-2144352.
 F.J. acknowledges funding from the Spanish MCI/AEI/FEDER through grant PID2021-128760NB-I00.